Chapter 3:

 Her mother…

-She held it up above her head and felt a sense of hope and happiness—something she rarely did.
+Alishia held it up above her head and felt a sense of happiness—something she rarely did.

 What a wonderful place it would be, she thought—living far away from all the bad and evil things here.

-She carefully turned the amulet in the moonlight, feeling a gentle warmth radiate through her fingers.
+Alishia carefully turned the necklace in the blue light, feeling a gentle warmth radiate through her fingers.

 She didn’t know much about her mother—almost nothing.
-She only knew that when she had arrived as a baby, this amulet had been on her.
+Only that when she had arrived as a baby, this amulet had been on her.

-She wondered how she had managed to keep it safe, without it being sold by some greedy adult.
+She wondered how she had managed to keep it safe, without it being taken and sold by some greedy adult.

 Her thoughts wandered to what her mother might have looked like—if she, too, had white hair and greenish-grey eyes.
 How her hand might have felt, and whether she had loved her dearly.